qtf0x/shadows/README.md

 3. Press [`1`] again to fix the Z-fighting and see perfectly black, perfectly hard shadows.
 4. Press [`2`] to blend the shadows with the color of the receiver surfaces.
 Now you'll see the overlapping blending artifact.
 5. Press [`3`] to fix this by using a fancy stencil buffer trick.
 Now we have nice blended shadows.
 6. Press [`O`] (the letter O) to reveal a bunch more objects in the scene, which are also shadow casters.
-As such, with the current algorithm, they cannot also by shadow receivers.
+As such, with the current algorithm, they cannot also be shadow receivers.
 7. Press [`4`] to switch to the next algorithm, **shadow textures**.
 Now objects with curved surfaces, like the outer ring of spheres, can be receivers.
 But they still can't be both receivers and blockers.
 8. Repeatedly press [`Z`] to lower the texture resolution and improve performance, or [`X`] to increase the texture resolution and improve image quality.
 9. Press [`5`] to toggle linear filtering on the shadow textures.
 This makes them look slightly better when they're really low-resolution, but is not a great solution and doesn't look good in motion.
 Maybe turn this off.